 Gurkhas were first recruited into the ranks of the Honourable East India Company in April 1815 after demonstrating their martial prowess by halting the advance of the biggest army ever assembled by British India.
 These indominatable warriors from the mountains of Nepal have remained a key part of the British Army ever since, earning a well deserved reputation for loyalty and bravery.
 This magnificently illustrated book commemorates the Gurkhas' 200 years of service to the British Crown.
 Containing 345 images, many of which have never been published before, it provides a lasting memorial to these remarkable soldiers.
 In addition to the historical narration, there are special interest sections on the kukri, airborne Gurkhas, recruiting, the famous khud race and the Gurkha link with Scotland.
 All royalties from the book go to the Gurkha Welfare Trust, a charity working in Nepal to alleviate privation amongst ex-Gurkhas and their families.

-The list of books that I used as sources in producing this commemorative history can be accessed through the 'New Projects' tab as I am using some of them as references in compiling the 25th Anniversary History of The Royal Gurkha Rifles (due for completion in 2019).
+The list of books that I used as sources in producing this commemorative history can be accessed using the below link as I am using some of them as references in compiling the 25th Anniversary History of The Royal Gurkha Rifles (due for completion in 2019).
 The list includes links to Amazon and the Gurkha Museum so that people can view the books or order them if they wish.